diegoami/DA-youtube-scripts/README.md

 ### SAVE LIKED VIDEOS

 **save_liked_videos.py** is used to retrieve the list of videos you liked on youtube.
-For instance you save them to russian/liked.json and limit the search only to the first page
+For instance below you save them to *russian/liked.json* and limit the search only to the first page

 ```
 python save_liked_videos.py --workDir=russian --maxCount=1